apache/nuttx-apps/README.txt

 To execute an application function:

-	exec_nuttapp() is defined in the nuttx/include/apps/apps.h
+	exec_namedapp() is defined in the nuttx/include/apps/apps.h

 NuttShell provides transparent method of invoking the command, when the following option is enabled: